 Encryption is one of the most efficient security tools protecting the data from unauthorized access.
 To encrypt PHI data, Amazon offers AWS KMS for applications and services running in the cloud as well as on-premise.
 It is an ideal HIPAA compliant solution for managing encryption keys together with other AWS services.
 Master keys in AWS KMS can be used to encrypt/decrypt the keys using for encrypting PHI in your applications or in AWS services.

 You can access AWS KMS within AWS Identity and Access Management (IAM) or using the software.
 It offers centralized control over encryption keys to define the user data.
 AWS KMS includes both management functions and Cryptographic functions.

 Auditing and monitoring controls are essential for the software to meet HIPAA compliance requirements.
 For that purpose, Amazon introduced AWS Config.
 It is a fully managed service that provides you with AWS resource inventory, configuration history, and configuration change notifications to enable security and governance.

 AWS Config allows discovering existing and deleted AWS resources, compliance against rules, and immerse into resource configuration details.
 The solution simplifies auditing, security analysis, change management, and operational troubleshooting.

-HIPAA Security Rule requires covered entities to track login attempts and report errors.
-CloudTrail provides an event history of your AWS account activity.
+HIPAA cloud Security Rule requires covered entities to track login attempts and report errors.
+CloudTrail provides event history of your AWS account activity.
 It helps to identify log entries related to sign-ins, including the IP address and Multi-Factor authentication.
 CloudTrail also determines successful sign-ins by users in IAM and root.
 These features allow us to simplify operational analysis and troubleshooting.